Magnetic-field-tunable anisotropic blackbody radiation and condensation of slow thermal light in dynamical axion insulators: Introduction

-The primary reasons for these prospects stem from DAI's seemingly favorable cooling feature and the opportunity to further control the interaction strength through an external magnetic field \cite{Xiao2}.
-However, high field strengths could induce significant changes in the axion quasiparticle mass and thus modify the critical temperature for condensation of the massive branch of the axion-polariton ensemble, making it difficult to cool to the ground state even if it is characterized by a low population.
-In this context, the question arises whether additional consequences associated with the explicit breakdown of spatial isotropy may also result in nontrivial effects that significantly influence the system's thermodynamic control.
-Indeed, in this letter we show that, near the critical boundary between the antiferromagnetic and paramagnetic phases, the intrinsic refraction of the axion-polariton state renders Planck's radiation law exhibit a field-tunable anisotropy.
-This remarkable feature enables the control of directional-dependent macroscopic properties of thermal radiation under equilibrium conditions.
-Our research focuses on a scenario where the magnetic field competes with temperature to dominate the phenomenological picture.
-We thereby reveal qualitatively new properties of DAIs that are unaffected by the topological state of the insulator and discuss potential applications.
+Moreover, the realization of cavity-based axion-polaritons \cite{Xiao} could benefit the quantum control of light-matter interaction over other widely studied systems, like qubits in superconducting circuits and cavity optomechanical oscillators \cite{Xiang,Aspelmeyer}.
+The primary reasons for these prospects stem from DAI's seemingly favorable cooling feature and the opportunity to magnetically control the interaction strength \cite{Xiao2}.
+However, high field strengths could induce noticeable changes in the axion quasiparticle mass and thus modify the critical temperature for condensation of the massive branch of the axion-polariton ensemble, making it difficult to cool to the ground state even if it is characterized by a low population.
+The question raised is whether further repercussions linked with the breakdown of spatial isotropy may have nontrivial effects on the system's thermodynamic control.

+In this paper we show that, near the critical boundary between the antiferromagnetic and paramagnetic phases, the axion-polariton state renders Planck's radiation law exhibiting a field-tunable anisotropy.
+This remarkable feature enables the control of direction-dependent macroscopic properties of thermal radiation under equilibrium conditions.
+Our research uncovers qualitatively novel characteristics of DAIs, including a many-body condensate of slowly moving photons distinguished by low-dimensional transport of energy.
+Likewise, it is indicated, based on the aforementioned analogy, which of these characteristics prevail in the blackbody radiation of the MDCDW phase of dense quark matter.

+The paper is structured in the following form.
+In Sec.~\ref{sec2}, thermal field theory methods are employed to derive the partition function and Helmholtz free energy of the axion-photon ensemble interacting with a constant external magnetic field.
+The resulting formulas are subsequently utilized in Sec.~\ref{sec3} to obtain the modified Planck law, from which the nature of blackbody radiation in DAIs is elucidated.
+Our conclusions are given in Sec.~\ref{conclusions}.
+Details of the calculations and further information on the optical features of thermal radiation are provided in the Appendix.